byu-dnasc/dnasc-ftp/README.md

 available on [BYU ORC](https://rc.byu.edu)'s system (marylou).

 1. Load singularity with `module load singularity`
+2. Run `source sftp_test_env`
-2. Build the container image with `./build.sh`
+3. Build the container image with `./build.sh`
-3. Start the container with `./start.sh`
+4. Start the container with `./start.sh`
-4. Connect to the SFTP server with `./connect.sh`
+5. Connect to the SFTP server with `./connect.sh`

+### Troubleshooting

+If the default port is already in use, then the SFTP server will exit.
+To solve this conflict, pick a new port and change the port used by `start.sh` and `connect.sh` to run the server by executing `export SFTP_PORT=[new port]`.

+If `sftp` fails to connect to the SFTP server, then `connect.sh` will notify you if the container is not running, or if it is, if `sshd` is not running within the container.
+This info will help to direct further investigation.